helq/the-little-cppler-book/05-content-block-1.2.md

 ~~~

 [^charchange]: This output may change depending on the compiler you are using, it could
-  happened that you don't see anything wrong at all.
-In that case, try changing `100` for
+  have happened that you don't see anything wrong at all.
+In that case, try changing `100`
-  `220`.
+  for `220`.

 well, that's surprising!
 What the heck happened?